jakerjohnson21/2048Game/README.md

   * 'A' : left
   * 'D' : right

+Combine tiles with equal value and try to reach 2048!

 ### License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details